philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 ### Type Definitions Per Zeek Log `_path`

-The bulk of this Zed shaper consists of detailed per-field data type definitions for each record in the default set of NDJSON logs output by Zeek.
+The bulk of this Zed shaper consists of detailed per-field data type definitions for each record in the default set of JSON logs output by Zeek.
 These type definitions reference the types we defined above, such as `port` and `conn_id`.
 The syntax for defining primitive and complex types follows the relevant sections of the [ZSON Format](../../formats/zson.md#2-the-zson-format)